vivekvinod/Index_Creation/README.md

+#Index Creation

-#Repositor for creating a sample Stock Index based on the Criteria provided in Problem_README.md
+Repository for creating a sample Stock Index based on the Criteria provided in Problem_README.md